justinthompson593/EsvApiInterface/README.md

 ### Flags

-* **Saving and Output Options** These can be used in any order except if you want to save the HTML output of the `-rand` / `-rnd` flags, `-S` must come first.
+* **Saving and Output Options** These can be used in any order except if you want to save the HTML output of the `-rand` or `-rnd` flags, then `-S` must come first.
+(So `$ EsvApiInterface -S -rand` will work, but `$ EsvApiInterface -rand -S` will not.)

 Flag | Function | Notes
 ---- | -------- | -----
--q | Quiets default openPassage as HTML | Unnecessary to use if 1st arg is a flag -c | Copies passage to clipboard | Currently only available for OSX -rnd | Opens random verse as HTML | Returns the daily verse if not followed by a number.
-Otherwise, the following number is used as a random generator seed. -rand works too.
+-q | Quiets default openPassage as HTML | Unnecessary to use if 1st arg is a flag -c | Copies passage to clipboard | Currently only available for OSX -rand | Opens random verse as HTML | Returns the daily verse if not followed by a number.
+Otherwise, the following number is used as a random generator seed. -rnd works too.
 -S | Saves all selected output formats |
 -txt | Selects text  output |
 -mp3 | Selects mp3  output|

 * **Overriding Default Settings** The flag must be followed by a 0 or a 1.
+(Ex: `$ EsvApiInterface 1Cor1-2 -sub 0 -foot 0 ` would open 1st Corinthians chapters 1 and 2 as an HTML file, and the formatting would not have subheaders or footnotes.)

 Flag | Setting | Next Value
 ---- | -------- | -----